emrergin/prudencetemperance/README.md

 - For sequential animations, default browser behaviour of removing filling animations should be evaded by `persist()`.
 - For nodes removed with `v-if` condition, any dynamic class assignments will not work for child elements, even if they are not children of the original parent anymore.
 - Accurately modifying data with event listeners is best done with passing the relevant data as an object property.
+- For multiple components referencing the same functions, Composition API is a better fit.